Follicular lymphoma

 Diagnosis and Prognosis

-Follicular lymphoma is a slow growing type of NHL which responds very well to treatment, but can rarely be cured.
-Despite the fact that it cannot be cured, the prognosis is generally very good and the median survival is about 8-15 years according to the NCI.
-However one recently published study from Stanford University school of medicine has shown that since 1997 the median survival has increased to over 18 years.
+Follicular lymphoma is a slow growing type of NHL which responds very well to treatment, but can rarely be cured, except when it is found in stage I. In those cases sometimes radiation is able to cure the fNHL if it is truly localized to a single location.
+(11) Despite the fact that it cannot be cured, the prognosis is generally very good and the median survival is about 8-15 years according to the NCI.
+However the Stanford University school of medicine has authored a long term study showing that since 1960 the median survival has increased from just 11 years in that decade, to over 18 years in the pre-Rituximab era, and in the current Rituximab era the median has not been reached after about 12 years of follow up.
+(1) This study was published in June 2013.
+Presumably once enough years have passed since Rituximab was introduced (1997) we will have updated data.
+Maybe we will find overall survival is over 20 years.
+(2)

 One of the primary concerns for any patient with follicular or other indolent lymphoma is transformation to a more aggressive lymphoma such as diffuse large B-cell lymphoma.
 Click the link below to read more about transformation.